 It was at this time that the Cook Group, the new owners, decided to overhaul their golf operation at French Lick by redesigning the old Valley track to form the new 9-hole Valley Links layout and commissioning a new 18-hole track to be built on top of Mt.
 Airie.

-And so, four years after the idea of routing eighteen holes across such rugged terrain was first floated, the Pete Dye course opened for business at the cost of a reputed $28 million – with a large proportion of that price tag incurred as the result of moving around 2.5 million cubic yards of earth on an extremely difficult site.It’s an absolute monster from the back tees at 8,102 yards, with five of the par fours on the card measuring over 500 yards.
+And so, four years after the idea of routing eighteen holes across such rugged terrain was first floated, the Pete and Alice Dye course opened for business at the cost of a reputed $28 million – with a large proportion of that price tag incurred as the result of moving around 2.5 million cubic yards of earth on an extremely difficult site.It’s an absolute monster from the back tees at 8,102 yards, with five of the par fours on the card measuring over 500 yards.
 The first of these ultra-long two shotters is encountered on the very first hole, which sets the tone for the round – careful tee selection at the outset is absolutely essential as this tough track will easily destroy those who are over ambitious.

 I have often wondered if the best work from golf course architects comes when they are just getting started.
 The ideas, at that point, are fresh and often times challenging to the status quo.
 Case in point -- Pete Dye.
 His early designs set the standard for the 2nd half of the 20th century with the likes of Teeth of the Dog in the Dominican Republic, Harbour Town in South Carolina, The Golf Club in Indiana, to name just three.